 Watch out for bird colonies while traversing the island’s trails

 The L-shaped Rathlin Island is the northernmost point of Northern Ireland, where you can admire sweeping views of the Causeway Coast on the mainland.
-This Special Neighborhood of Conservation is famous for its large bird colony, which includes puffins that migrate here from April to July.
+This Special Area of Conservation is famous for its large bird colony, which includes puffins that migrate here from April to July.
 Besides its beaches, the natural beauty of Rathlin Island is exemplified by impressive cliffs, some of which ascend as high as 230 ft.

 For a day of adventure, hike the trails and bridges that stretch between the cliffs, or navigate the shore along Mill Bay to see seals and seabirds.
-Head to the Boathouse Visitor Center to learn about the island’s famous shipwrecks and rich history.
+Head to the Boathouse Visitor Centre to learn about the island’s famous shipwrecks and rich history.
 You can reach the island by ferry from Ballycastle Ferry Terminal, which is just 6 miles away.

 Whiterocks Beach